CyberHubXR/FoundryFramework/package/Documentation/Manual/Networking/NetworkComponent.md

         props.Add(_color);
     }

-    // OnSpawned is called when all our networked properties have been set and we're connected to the network. public override void OnSpawned()
+    // OnConnected is called when all our networked properties have been set and we're connected to the network. public override void OnConnected()
     {

     }